 Periodontal disease occurs when a tiny film of bacteria starts to build up around the gums.
 This plaque (bacteria) excretes an acid which inflames the gums and makes them red and swollen.
-This is a major sign of the disease, check out Image Dental here.
+Dr. Nozaki discusses more signs of the disease, check out Image Dental here.

 Do You Notice Bad Breath Coming from Your Mouth?

 If you suffer from periodontal disease, you might also notice that you have bad breath all the time.
-While you might think this is halitosis (official name for bad breath), you could really be suffering from periodontal disease.
+While you might think this is halitosis (the official name for bad breath), you could really be suffering from periodontal disease.

 The bacteria in your mouth which feeds on the food debris causes your bad breath, which is also a major sign of periodontal disease.

 Once periodontitis progresses to the later stages, it will begin to cause bone loss in the mouth.
 The inflammation caused by the disease not only attacks the gums but also the bone that houses the teeth.
 Gradually, these bones begin to weaken and new spaces are created between the teeth.

 If you notice frequent gaps between your teeth then you may be suffering from periodontal disease.
 You should waste no time in getting in touch with a dentist if this is a case.